Updated on June 29, 2022

 2. Promote the App on Your Website

-Your goal is to make users interested enough in your app to download it.
+Your goal of a user acquisition strategy is to make users interested enough in your app to download it.
 This can be done on your website.

 If you have a corporate website, make a separate page for your app and an unobtrusive banner that leads to the page in the footer or side areas.